 “The June 4 incident is a massacre.
 From a human rights perspective, we should commemorate this,” he said.

 “Even if you do not identify as Chinese, we should still participate in commemorative events.”

 The organisers also invited speakers who were facing different kinds of political pressure in Hong Kong.

-They included Benson Wong, a scholar whose teaching contract was not extended by the Hong Kong Baptist University; Wu Rwei-ren, a deputy researcher at Academia Sinica who was previously denied entry to Hong Kong; and Owen Li, a student representative at the Council of the Hong Kong Polytechnic University, who was punished by the school following a protest.
+They included Benson Wong, a scholar whose teaching contract was not extended by the Hong Kong Baptist University; Wu Rwei-ren, a deputy researcher at Academia Sinica who was previously denied entry to Hong Kong; and Owan Li, a student representative at the Council of the Hong Kong Polytechnic University, who was punished by the school following a protest.